 Because of this limitation, there are less options for managing the surplus power with this type of battery system.
-It is usually possible to give priority to the battery by setting an Export Margin in the zappi.
+It is usually possible to give priority to the battery by setting an Export Margin in the zoppi.
 A setting of 50W or 100W is recommended.
-The Export Margin setting is found in the Advanced Settings/Supply Grid menu (See Export Margin on page Error!
-Bookmark not defined.).
+The Export Margin setting is found in the Advanced Settings/Supply Grid menu.